ezeng2087/Disease_Symptoms_Patient_Project/README.md

 ## Objective

-Come up with a Disease Symptom Patient dashboard that provides insights into the distribution of patients based on various factors.
+Come up with a Disease Symptom Patient dashboard that provides insights into the distribution of patients based on various factors listed above.

 ## Total % of Patients Stratified by